MuhammadHuzaifa21/huzaifa-portfolio/README.md

 # huzaifa-portfolio
-Personal portfolio using Next JS and Tailwind CSS,
+Personal portfolio using Next JS and Tailwind CSS.